astuder/Inside-EZRadioPRO/tools/README.md

 Use `--help` to see additional options.

-We used the macro assembler included with [SDCC](http://sdcc.sourceforge.net/) to create patch files.
+We use the macro assembler included with [SDCC](http://sdcc.sourceforge.net/) to write patches.
 The following commands compile and link an assembly source file into an Intel hex file.

 ~~~~
 sdas8051 -l -o -s myfw.asm